PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 the final xfail green.
 Keep successful fingerprints, statistics, sequence position, and the existing zero-owner evidence unchanged.
 Do not create a pull request.

+## QLinear Concat/Conv required-output atomicity: completed state

+The first QLinear semantic correction is complete.
+After all candidate input forms and prospective Concat shapes are validated, the helper now resolves both the Concat output tensor and Quantize output tensor before applying any pending DQ/Quantize input rewrite, metadata update, qdim remap, or axis change.
+A missing required output therefore returns zero statistic with a complete unchanged ModelIR fingerprint.
+The successful mutation sequence is unchanged;
+moving and reusing the two tensor references reduced the raw owner from 608 to 607 lines.

+The focused owner contract and architecture selector pass `18 passed, 246 deselected, 1 xfailed in 0.64s`; only the public Dequantize-output boundary remains xfailed.
+The changed-file branch regression passes `589 passed, 1 xfailed in 24.76s`.
+The TensorFlow-import-blocked optional-boundary suite passes `11 passed in 9.25s`.
+Targeted test Ruff, Python compilation, and whitespace checks pass.

+YuNet INT8 was run strictly sequentially at commit `526bd6fa` and with the atomicity correction.
+Both runs passed `-cotof` with `max_abs=0`, zero process- tree SWAP, and durations of 6.329 and 5.291 seconds.
+Internal pass metrics are identical.
+Float32/float16 TFLite, tensor-correspondence, op-error CSV, schema, and generated-schema artifacts are byte-identical; the three JSON files differ only in output-directory and temporary-file paths.

+Changed files are the central raw helper, focused atomicity fixture, architecture source-order gate, and three branch documents.
+Public API, CLI, successful behavior/statistics, artifacts, TensorFlow boundary, dependencies, corpus profiles, exclusions, and ONNX operation tiers are unchanged.
+PR #952 remains closed; work is commit/push only.

+At restart, reject or preserve only a public Dequantize output before any pending rewrite is committed.
+Turn the final strict xfail green, retain all private-output success fingerprints/statistics and the existing zero-owner evidence, and repeat one strictly sequential zero-SWAP artifact control.
+Do not create a pull request.